-FDA pregnancy category D. Do not start or stop taking Tegretol during pregnancy without your doctor's advice.
-Tegretol may cause harm to an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
-Tell your doctor right away if you become pregnant while taking Tegretol for seizures.
+Follow your doctor's instructions about taking seizure medication if you are pregnant.
+Do not start or stop taking this medicine without your doctor's advice.
+Carbamazepine may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+The benefit of preventing seizures may outweigh any risks to the baby.

 How should I take Tegretol?